JiscMonitor/monitor-uk/docs/DEPENDS.md

-# All Dependencies for Monitor-UK
+# All Dependencies for Monitor UK

 All dependencies are gathered here for your convenience.